 - Help you assess what the industry is talking about and to keep on top of any market developments.

 - List of Spanish news and/or Spanish resources

 - This will help round out your marketing with non-branded content.

 Twitter has developed into a global social network over the past 5 years alone, with expansion into many new countries.
 Even though it is banned in China, Twitter’s own reach is now 288 million monthly active accounts.
 This is not something to be ignored, and Twitter is definitely making sure it can get as many users on-board as possible.
 Twitter now works in over 40 languages and continues to drive towards more, even asking for help within their translation centre.

-It’s essential for international marketers to recognise these expanding markets on Twitter and to start creating conversations in these languages, if they are markets they’re targeting.
+It is essential for international marketers to recognise these expanding markets on Twitter and to start creating conversations in these languages, if they are markets they are targeting.
 Users are currently able to search for content in their chosen language using the advanced search option, meaning more users can look for content in their own language and avoid English content completely.

-This has high implications for creating content in multiple languages, if you don’t want to be missed.
+This has high implications for creating content in multiple languages, if you do not want to be missed.
 As always, one size does not fit all and will continue to produce worse results.
 Two suggested options for content creation in multiple language can be: